voceconnect/thermal-api/README.md

 			<td>paged</td>
 			<td>integer</td>
 			<td>A positive integer specifiying the page (or subset of results) to return.
 This filter will automatically determine the offset to use based on the per_page
-				and paged.
+				and paged arguments.
 Using this filter will cause include_found to be true.
 			</td>
 		</tr>
 		<tr>